Ekkehard-Schulze/precision-temperature-logger/README.md

 must cover all exposed sensor board conductive surfaces with a high quality polyepoxide (cured epoxy resin).

-2. The main printed circuit board must be coated for water resistance in humid conditions.
+2. The main printed circuit board must be coated for water resistance if used in humid conditions.
 We used the acrylic protective lacquer "PLASTIK 70" from https://www.kontaktchemie.com to operate the device in a 4 °C incubator.
 This an acrylic protective lacquer.